rakus/jar-presenter/README.md

 The minimalistic HTTP server
 * does not implement any security
 * assumes a well behaving client (e.g. a "standard" browser)
-* only accepts request via localhost
+* binds to localhost, hence only accepts request from local machine

 ---